Optimal preparation for the financing round

 Only a small part of this information can be extracted by the finance department directly from the accounting data.
 Most of the data has to be requested from other departments: Human Resources, Marketing, Development, Product Management, etc. And this is where the biggest challenges for the finance department lie.
 The reason for this are three problems that almost every company knows:

-• Decentralised filing: Most of the time, each department keeps its own data filing system, has its own "system" for classifying and filing documents.
+• Decentralized filing: In most cases, each department maintains its own data filing system and has its own "system" for classifying and filing documents.

 • Knowledge: No department knows exactly what data the others have.
 If the finance team wants information from the marketing team, they have to specify what is needed.
 Often, however, the finance team does not know what to ask for and the marketing team does not know what kind of documents the finance team is looking for.